Motherboard ID Reading and Viewing

 pluscanbus_uuid:

-followed by the ID you searched for.
+plus the ID you searched for